 Create Content Clusters

 Realistically, taking a 'scatter-gun' approach to content is also unlikely to help you position yourself as a leader in your given industry.
-Using content clusters is a good way to develop focus within your content, as well as encouraging good SEO practices.
+Using content clusters is a good way to develop focus and consistency within your content, as well as encouraging good SEO practices.

 Content clusters are made up of the key areas your business specialises in.
 For example, a specialist flooring company may focus on:

 Each of these areas would have a dedicated section on your website.
-These dedicated pages would then hyperlink out to other related content published on the site.
+These dedicated sections would then hyperlink out to other related content published on the site.
 So, hardwood flooring may link out to blog posts such as: